 Headlines Approximately 8.2% of 15 year olds in Wakefield are smokers (2014/15).
 5.5% of 15 year olds are regular smokers (2014/15).
 18.5% of 15 year olds use e-cigarettes (2014/15).
-The Population To be completed.
-The Burden Smoking has been identified as the main reason why poorer people die younger.
-Children who smoke become addicted to … Continue reading "Smoking in Children"
+The Population Smoking has been identified as the main reason why poorer people die younger.
+Children who smoke become addicted to nicotine very quickly, and they … Continue reading "Smoking in Children"

 Wakefield district Public Health team have been using the Health Related Behaviour Questionnaire (HRBQ) every two years since 2009 as a way of collecting robust information about young people’s health and lifestyles.
 The most recent version of this survey was carried out during the Autumn term of the 2016/17 school year.
 This survey is an … Continue reading "Children’s Health Related Behaviour Questionnaire"